 - A person who has the legal authority to take statutory declarations or the equivalent in New Zealand

 When certification occurs overseas, copies of international identification provided by a customer resident overseas must be certified by a person authorised by law in that country to take statutory declarations or equivalent in the customer’s country.
+There is a list of international notaries that we recognise.

 In addition, the trusted referee must not be: